1desmondwong/Data-Champions-Bootcamp-2022-GovTech-/README.md

 These are my assignments in Python, PowerBI, and Tableau.
 Index numbers indicate the week assignments were handed out.

-The 6-month course is organized by the Data Science and Artificial Intelligence Division (DSAID), Government Technology Agency (GovTech).
+The 6-month course is delivered by the Data Science and Artificial Intelligence Division (DSAID), Government Technology Agency (GovTech).